 - Constant shaking that lasts for prolonged periods of time

 - Paralysis in one or more limbs

-- Lack of oxygen to the brain causing brain damage, coma, or even death
+- Lack of oxygen to the brain, known as asphyxia, causing brain damage, coma, or even death

 What is Brachial Plexus Palsy?

-When additional maneuvers used in birthing to enable the delivery of the fetal shoulders go beyond gentle guidance, it can cause an injury.
-This injury occurs in 0.2 to 3 percent of births and is called a brachial plexus injury, also commonly called Erb’s Palsy, or a specific form of cerebral palsy.
-This injury is one of the most serious fetal complications, and can occur in 2 to 16 percent of all shoulder dystocia injuries.
-While some of these cases can be resolved with the child healed, up to 30 percent of them result in permanent neurologic impairment and some even end in death.
+The brachial plexus is the network of nerves that sends signals from the spinal cord to your shoulders, arms, and hands.
+When additional maneuvers used in birthing to enable the delivery of the baby’s shoulders go beyond gentle guidance, babies can suffer serious brachial plexus injury.
+This injury occurs in 0.2% to 3% of births and can leave the baby’s limbs paralyzed.
+In fact, this injury is one of the most serious childbirth complications and can occur in 2% to 16% of all shoulder dystocia injuries.
+While some cases can be resolved, up to 30% result in permanent neurologic impairment – and some even end in death.

 If you suspect your child suffered from shoulder dystocia in childbirth, and you don’t know what to do next, call the experienced Philadelphia birth injury lawyers at Lopez McHugh LLP for help.
 Not only can we analyze your situation and explain your legal options, we can also help you get justice for your child.
 Contact us today to schedule a free consultation.